Connecting Flight arcs back and forth between quest and fulfillment,

 Roger Greenwald grew up in New York City, where he attended City College and the

 Poetry Project workshop at St. Marks Church In-the-Bowery.
-Connecting Flight, his first book of poems, was published in 1993.
 In 1994 he won the CBC Radio / Saturday Night Literary Aaward for poetry (for unpublished work).
 His poems have

 appeared in numerous journals (The World, Panjandrum, Poetry East, Pequod, The Spirit That Moves Us, Pleiades, etc.) and in several anthologies.
-He published his second book,
+Connecting Flight was his first book of poems; he published his second book,

 Slow Mountain Train, in 2015.

-He has received major translation prizes in Canada and the U.S., including the F. R. Scott, the Richard Wilbur, the Inger Sjöberg, and the American-Scandinavian Foundation Translation Prizes; and the Lewis
+He has received major translation prizes in Canada and the U.S., including the F. R. Scott, the Richard Wilbur, the Inger Sjöberg, and the American-Scandinavian Foundation Translation Prizes; the Lewis Galantière Award; and the Harold Morton Landon Translation Award from the Academy of American Poets.

 Toronto: Williams-Wallace, 1993